stanislawbartkowski/duplic/README.md

 # duplic

 It is a simple project making use of *duplicity* https://en.wikipedia.org/wiki/Duplicity_(software) software suite.
-It allows a single point for making a backup copy for users in the Linux system.<br>
+It allows to create a single point for making a backup copy for users in the Linux system.<br>

 # Configuration